jordemort/secrets.sh/README.md

 # secrets.sh

 ⚠️ **WARNING:** This code is brand new.
 There are no tests yet.
-I haven't even started using it yet. ⚠️
+Even I haven't started using it yet. ⚠️

   - [About](#about)
   - [Installation](#installation)